1968 North Indian Ocean cyclone season

 The 1968 North Indian Ocean cyclone season was an active cyclone season.
 Cyclone seasons in the Northern Indian Ocean have no official bounds, but cyclones tend to form between April and December, with peaks in May and November.
-These dates conventionally delimit the period of each year when most tropical cyclones form in the basin.
+These dates conventionally determine the period of each year when most tropical cyclones form in the basin.
 There are two main seas in the North Indian Ocean—the Bay of Bengal to the east of the Indian subcontinent, and the Arabian Sea to the west of India.
 The official Regional Specialized Meteorological Centre in this basin is the India Meteorological Department (IMD), while the Joint Typhoon Warning Center releases unofficial advisories.
 An average of four to six storms form in the North Indian Ocean every season.
 Cyclones occurring between the meridians 45°E and 100°E are included in the season by the IMD.

 Seasonal summary

 The season started when a system formed in the Bay of Bengal and intensified to a cyclonic storm, becoming the first cyclonic storm of the year, later intensifying into the first severe cyclonic storm of the year.
 It made landfall near Akyab, Burma, causing catastrophic damages and loss of lives.
 After that, numerous monsoonal depressions formed, causing heavy rainfall and significant flooding, of which Deep Depression Five being the most damaging one.
 The season got its second cyclonic storm on September 10, with the storm making landfall on Gopalpur.
 On September 21, the third cyclonic storm and second severe cyclonic storm formed, when a severe cyclonic storm formed in the Bay of Bengal and made landfall in Andhra Pradesh – Orissa coast.
 The cyclone brought unusually heavy rainfall which caused severe flooding across Eastern India.
 Numerous landslides were reported in sub-Himalayan regions.
 Orissa braced for another severe cyclonic storm, this time a powerful one, which caused catastrophic damage in the region.